 Defendants and insurance companies have access to sophisticated databases that show prior personal-injury claims, insurance claims and even crash histories.
 Additionally, the Internet has made widely available other information such as prior lawsuits and court-related cases.
 The defense wants to catch a victim in a lie or not being 100% truthful because they can use that to turn a jury off and make the credibility of the victim a theme in the case.

 BEWARE OF SOCIAL MEDIA

 More often than not, attorneys representing insurance carrier interests are requesting social media profiles for research regarding postings after the accident.
-Be very careful about any Facebook, Google plus or other social media posting after an injury accident, as the social media posts may become evidence in a case.
+Be very careful about any Facebook, Instagram, or other social media posts after an auto injury accident, as the social media posts may become evidence in a case.

 DISCOVERY IN A PERSONAL INJURY LAWSUIT

 If a personal injury claim ends up in litigation, most likely written discovery will be required and also a deposition where the personal injury victim is asked questions under oath.
 It is critically important that the information shared in written discovery and in the deposition be truthful.

 If a personal injury attorney is not aware of information because they have not been informed of their client, it might create a trap for the case.
 By providing inaccurate information to the defendants, a personal injury claim can be ruined.